 “Hopefully this is the beginning of something more,” Kozina stated.
 “Something more with Rocky, and more with NJPW.”

 Aaron Solow vs. Chase Owens:

 Owens underestimated Solow early in the match.
-This allowed Solow to surprise his opponent with some high flying moves which embarrassed Owens.
-Solow then shifted his offence by executing a series of strong style chops, Owens countered with his own aggressive shots to slow down the pace in his favour.
+This allowed Solow to surprise his opponent with some high-flying moves which embarrassed Owens.
+Solow then shifted his offense by executing a series of strong style chops, Owens countered with his own aggressive shots to slow down the pace in his favour.